|

 These lightly hide the wood grain due to the amount of pigments involved, but are still transparant, and you will still see

-wood grain.
+color of the deck was a cedar color.
 They are a better quality than a tinted sealer because it's mixing base already has additional pigments added

 from the manufacturer - which are better than what is at the store, so U.V. protection is much better (unless clear). *Lasts